-Great as all that might seem, some of the definitions written on those Rolodex cards might not be quite so life-threatening, but that doesn’t stop our trigger-happy defence systems firing off.
-When then happens, literally our bodies go into fight or flight and guess what?
-That’s no good if you need to be objective, creative, resourceful, i.e. all the qualities you need to be high-performing.
+As great as all that might seem, there’s one problem.
+Some of the definitions written on those rolodex cards might not be quite so life-threatening.
+However, that doesn’t stop our trigger-happy defence systems firing off.
+When that happens, our bodies literally go into fight or flight, and guess what?
+That’s no good if you need to be objective, creative or resourceful – all qualities you need to perform well in the workplace.

-Coming back to the annual appraisal, what David Rock found out was that even just the prospect of an impending appraisal can set off our fight or flight circuits and close down all those useful resources.
-I wrote about this in my research paper “Priming for Performance” and there’s also good roundup of studies on business.com
+Let’s look back to the annual appraisal.
+David Rock found that even the prospect of an impending appraisal sets off our fight or flight circuits and closes down all those useful resources.
+I wrote about this in my research paper “Priming for Performance” and there’s also good round up of studies on business.com.

-First, as OKRs are discussed on a weekly/fortnightly basis, this removes the vast disconnect between the setting and reviewing of annual objectives.
-Business velocity is vastly accelerated in today’s enterprise and you can be certain what was needed 12 months ago, probably won’t be now.
-Therefore, trying to judge someone’s performance against 12 month old objectives is both likely to be met with frustration at best and unfairness at worst.
+First, OKRs are generally discussed on a weekly or fortnightly basis.
+This removes the vast disconnect between the setting and reviewing of annual objectives.
+As we all know, business velocity is vastly accelerated in today’s enterprise.
+You can be certain what was needed 12 months ago probably won’t be relevant now.
+Trying to judge someone’s performance against year-old objectives is therefore likely to be met with frustration at best, and unfairness at worst.

-Second, OKR best practice favours the decoupling of objectives and pay which means the chance an objectives conversation will become an emotionally charged one is much reduced.
-I’m not suggesting you don’t pay for performance, but that the reward decision takes in more than just OKR achievement, i.e. factors like how well they represent your values, their future potential and market value.
+Second, OKR best practice favours the decoupling of objectives and pay.
+This reduces the chance of an objective conversation becoming emotionally charged.
+I’m not suggesting you don’t pay for performance, but that the reward decision takes in more than just OKR achievement.
+This can include factors such as how well they represent your values, their future potential and market value.

-Third, as OKRs (if done well) are a collaborative and inclusive process, there’s the opportunity for managers to increase the role of their people in key decisions, which will boost their sense of inclusion and leave a sense that they are valued.
+Third, as OKRs are a collaborative and inclusive process (if done well), there’s the opportunity for managers to increase the role of their people in key decisions.
+This will boost their sense of inclusion and create a sense that they are valued.
 This goes directly to enhancing one of the key areas David Rock argues we can positively impact to improve collaboration – status.

-The bottom line is that, by moving your performance management from being an emotionally charged annual event, to a process that just happens and becomes the way teams work, will be the biggest single change you can make to transform the achievements of your business.
+So now you know why OKRs are a much stronger option than the annual appraisal.
+The bottom line is, you can change your performance management from being an emotionally charged annual event to a process that just happens and becomes the way your team works.
+It will likely be the biggest single change you can make to transform the achievements of your business.